MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-information-protection.md

 ### Desktop preview feature switch for editing by users with restrictive sensitivity permissions

-The **Less Elevated User** feature switch in Power BI Desktop must be selected in order for a user with restrictive sensitivity permissions to be able to open, edit, and publish/republish a PBIX file protected by an encrypted sensitivity label.
+The **Less elevated user support** feature switch in Power BI Desktop must be selected in order for a user with restrictive sensitivity permissions to be able to open, edit, and publish/republish a PBIX file protected by an encrypted sensitivity label.
 Desktop users can check to make sure the switch is selected by opening Power BI Desktop and navigating to **File** > **Options and settings** > **Options** > **Preview features**.
-The **Less Elevated User feature** switch is selected by default, but if for some reason it isn't selected, the user should select it.
+The **Less elevated user support** switch is selected by default, but if for some reason it isn't selected, the user should select it.

 ## Related content